-Within CBSC, there are many spaces for study.
+Within CBSC there are many spaces for study.
 This includes:

-- Common Room
+- H01

 - HZ Study Zone

-- Cafe
+- Café

+- H04 (for specified students)

 - Other department specific areas

 It is important that all students respect these spaces and allow everyone to use the spaces equally.